mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 There are various concepts important to know about Azure Table Storage:

-* **URL format:** You can access tables and entities Code addresses tables in an account using this address format: http://`<storage account>`.table.core.windows.net/`<table>`
+* **URL format:** You can access tables and entities through code using this address format: http://`<storage account>`.table.core.windows.net/`<table>`
-You can address Azure tables directly using this address with the OData protocol.
+You can also address Azure tables directly using this address with the OData protocol.
 For more information, see [OData.org](OData.org).

 * **Storage Account:** All access to Azure Storage is done through a storage account.